-Prerequisite: Enforced: EECS 281.
-Advisory: EECS 370.
+Prerequisite: EECS 281; (C or better, No OP/F).
+Enrollment in one minor elective allowed for Computer Science Minors.
+Advisory Prerequisite: EECS 370.
 (4 credits)

 This course introduces the principles and practices of computer security as applied to software, host systems, and networks.
 It covers the foundations of building, using and managing secure systems.
 Topics include standard cryptographic functions and protocols, threats and defenses for real-world systems, incident response and computer forensics.
 There will be homework exercises, programming projects and a final exam.
-CourseProfile (ATLAS)
+CourseProfile (ATLAS